Recursive Rules with Aggregation: A Simple Unified Semantics

-For the example of Tom attending the logic seminar, with this declaration, if there are only 19 others attending, then Tom will not attend in both founded semantics and constraint semantics.
-This is because inferring that Tom will attend requires Tom himself to attend to make the count to be 20, so it should be made false, meaning that Tom will not attend. \end{itemize}
+For the Tom example, with this declaration, if there are only 19 others attending, then Tom will not attend in both founded semantics and constraint semantics.
+This is because inferring that Tom will attend requires Tom himself to attend to make the count to be 20, so it should be made false, meaning that Tom will not attend.

+Note that this is the same result as using "certain".
+Because the rule for deciding whether Tom will attend has no potential non-monotonicity, using ``certain'' is much simpler and has the same meaning as using ``closed'', as \fullonly{shown}\lfcsonly{} in general in Section~\ref{sec-props}. \end{description}

-Back to the simplest example about \co{p} in this section, the equality comparison is not monotonic, because adding facts can change it from true to false.
-Thus \co{p} must be declared uncertain. \begin{itemize}
+For the smallest example about \co{p} near the beginning of this section, the equality comparison is not monotonic.
+Thus \co{p} must be declared uncertain.
+This example also shows different semantics when using the declarations of not complete and complete, unlike the Tom example. \begin{itemize}

-\item Suppose \co{p} is declared not complete.
-Founded semantics does not infer \co{p(a)} to be true using the given rule because \co{count \{x:~p(x)\} = 1} is undefined, and nothing infers \co{p(a)} to be false.
-Thus \co{p(a)} is undefined, and so is \co{p(b)} for any constant \co{b} other than \co{a}.
-Constraint semantics gives a set of models each for a different combination of true and false values of \co{p} for different constants.
-This corresponds to what is often called open-world assumption and used informally in common-sense reasoning.
+\item {\bf Not complete.}~ Suppose \co{p} is declared not complete.
+Founded semantics does not infer \co{p(a)} to be true using the given rule because \co{count \{x:~p(x)\} = 1} cannot be determined to be true, and nothing infers \co{p(a)} to be false.
+Thus \co{p(a)} is undefined.
+So is \co{p(b)} for any constant \co{b} other than \co{a} because nothing infers \co{p(b)} to be true or false.
+Constraint semantics gives a set of models, each for a different combination of true and false values of \co{p(c)} for different constants \co{c} such that the combination satisfies the given rule.
+This corresponds to what is often called open-world assumption and used in commonsense reasoning.